smjeffery22/learning_materials/c#/notes_c#_type_system.md

 ### Enumeration

-- Named constants for improved readability
+- *Enum* is a type of "class" that represents a collection of constants (variables that cannot be changed)

 - Created using `enum` keyword
   - Name of the enum becomes a custom type